pymssql/pymssql/docs/ref/_mssql.rst

     :param str password: User's password

-    :param bool trusted: Bolean value signalling whether to use Windows Integrated Authentication to connect instead of SQL autentication with user and password (Windows only)
+    :param bool trusted: Boolean value signalling whether to use Windows Integrated Authentication to connect instead of SQL authentication with user and password (Windows only)

     :param str charset: Character set name to set for the connection.

-    :param str database: The database you want initially to connect to, by default *SQL Server* selects the database which is set as default for specific user
+    :param str database: The database you want to initially to connect to; by default, *SQL Server* selects the database which is set as the default for the specific user

-    With every nw connection, the following SQL statements are sent to the
+    With every new connection, the following SQL statements are sent to the
     server:

     .. code-block:: sql